Doctrine & Faith

 The church is one body, united in Christ, transcending cultural and ethnic differences through love and faith.

-Baptism by immersion symbolizes the believer’s death to sin and new life in Christ, publicly affirming faith.
+Baptism by immersion symbolises the believer's death to sin and new life in Christ, publicly affirming faith.

 The Lord's Supper commemorates Christ's sacrifice, fostering unity and spiritual renewal among believers.

-The Holy Spirit equips believers with spiritual gifts to serve the church and fulfill its mission.
+The Holy Spirit equips believers with spiritual gifts to serve the church and fulfil its mission.

 The prophetic gift, as seen in Ellen G. White's ministry, guides the church in truth and mission.